-Having been given the place, the Lead School will set up the necessary course profile.
+Following these initial conversations, if both the employer and NTU are happy to go ahead and establish an apprenticeship place, NTU will set up the necessary course profile on DfE's Apply site.
 The Institute will map our course to this profile, and the course will be opened for recruitment.
 Your employee can then apply for the course via the DfE's Apply website, and our Course Team will arrange to interview them.
 We run recruitment assessment centres for ITE applicants throughout the year.
 As part of this process, they will need to submit an Individual Needs Assessment: their self-assessment against the Teachers' Standards.